 - Depositor’s signature.

-Submit the form at the bank branch with the money and start earning tax-free interest.
+Submit the form at bank branch with money & start earning tax-free interest.

-How to transfer your PPF account from the post office to Central Bank of India?
+How to transfer your PPF account from post office to Central Bank of India?

 If you have an existing PPF account at the post office and wish to transfer it to the Central Bank of India you just need to fill out a form and pay a small fee.
 You’ll need a written application for the transfer and a duly filled out transfer form and submit both of these to the post office to initiate the transfer.
 Once the post office receives and processes these documents, the bank is notified and a cheque with your entire balance is sent to the bank and the account at the post office is closed.